Jahia/jcr-account-creation-notification/README.md

 # Use

-- At soon as a JCR user is created, an email will be sent to the server administrator
+- As soon as a JCR user is created, an email will be sent to the server administrator